The 45 Best Historical Romance Novels That Will Steal Your Heart

 By Beverly Jenkins

-The second book in Beverly Jenkins' Old West series, Breathless is a delicious ride for fans of westerns and friends-turned-lovers romance.
-The owner of a respected hotel in Arizona territory, Portia has had to sacrifice to earn the security and comfort she has today.
+The second book in Beverly Jenkins' Old West series, Breathless, is a delicious ride for fans of westerns and friends-turned-lovers romance.
+The owner of a respected hotel in Arizona territory, Portia, has had to make sacrifices to earn the security and comfort she has today.
 To gain her achievements, Portia has compartmentalized her past.
-So when her childhood friend Kent Randolph shows up in town, Portia is conflicted.
+So, when her childhood friend, Kent Randolph, shows up in town, Portia is conflicted.

 When they were children, Kent made Portia laugh by calling her 'duchess.'
 But Kent isn't a little boy anymore, and this handsome surprise from her past makes Portia want things that could risk everything she's worked so hard for.
 Kent is ready to stop tumble-weeding around the Wild West and saddle up for a life with Portia.
 But can she give up the independence she sacrificed everything to gain?